Mchikky/Projet-10-D-tectez-des-faux-billets-avec-Python/README.md

    - b.
 A K-Means clustering, where centroids are used to make predictions.
 3. Use confusion matrices for optimal model evaluation.

+# Projet 10 (French)
-# Projet 10: Detectez des faux billets avec Python
+Detectez des faux billets avec Python

 OBJECTIFS
 Détectez des faux billets avec Python